Codefend/core/README.md

     /** inputDir: string
      * the folder that should be copied and obfuscated by Codefend.
-     * Note: you can keep it "." if you're executing Codefend in the root of your project */
+     * Note: you can keep it "." if you're executing Codefend in the root of your project.
+    */
     inputDir: ".",

     /** outputDir: string
-     * the output folder where Codefend will generate the cloned obfuscated folder.
+     * the output folder where Codefend will generate the cloned obfuscated version of your project.
     */
     outputDir: "codefend-output",